 12. Cortado: Coffee with a Splash of Milk

-Literally translated, cortado means “cut.”
-In the food world, the thing being cut is coffee.
+Ordering coffee in Spain comes with a whole new set of vocabulary.
+First up is the humble cortado.
+Literally translated, cortado means "cut."
+And in the food world, the thing being cut is coffee.

-Outside of the food realm, cortado means cut, as in “¿Te has cortado el pelo?”
+Outside of the culinary realm, cortado means "cut" more literally, as in "¿Te has cortado el pelo?"
 (Have you cut your hair?).

 How to use it: Me das un cortado, por favor?
-(I’ll have an espresso with a splash of foamed milk, please.)
+(Could you bring me an espresso with a splash of foamed milk, please?)

 13. Café con Leche: Half Coffee, Half Milk

-The most popular Spanish coffee drink, however, is the ubiquitous café con leche, or Spain’s answer to a latte.
+The most popular Spanish coffee drink is the ubiquitous café con leche, or Spain's answer to a latte.
 This drink consists of equal parts coffee and milk.
-You can also specify which temperature you’d like the milk to be: go for caliente if you want hot milk, or templada for lukewarm milk that will prevent you from burning your tongue!
+You can also specify what temperature you'd like the milk to be: go for caliente if you want hot milk, or templada for lukewarm milk that will prevent you from burning your tongue!

 How to use it: Quiero un café con leche, con la leche templada.
 (I’d like a coffee with lukewarm milk.)

-If you’re craving something grilled, a la brasa is the way to go.
+If you're craving something grilled, a la brasa is the way to go.
 This term is only used when items are grilled over a flame and charcoal.
-Typically, only meats or octopus are commonly found “a la brasa.”
+Typically, only meat or octopus is commonly prepared a la brasa.

-A parrilla literally refers to the metal grill top that is usually placed over a fire to cook with.
+Parrilla literally refers to the metal grill top that's placed over a fire to cook with.
 In practice, many of the items served a la parrilla are actually cooked on a grill pan on the stove, not over a fire.
-You will get those nice grill marks, though!
+You'll still get those nice grill marks, though!

-How to use it: Prefiero verduras a la parrilla que verduras al horno.
+How to use it: Prefiero verduras a la parrilla a verduras al horno.
 (I prefer grilled vegetables to baked vegetables.)

 16. A La Plancha: Cooked on a Griddle

-A plancha is a large, flat, metal cooking surface that is common in most restaurants.
-In Spain, everything from fish filets to garlicky mushrooms is seared on this type of hot griddle.
-If the menu does not specify how an item is cooked, it’s safe to assume it will be a la plancha.
+A plancha is a large, flat, metal cooking surface that's common in most restaurants.
+In Spain, everything from fish filets to garlicky mushrooms are seared on this type of hot griddle.
+If the menu doesn't specify how an item is cooked, it's safe to assume it will be a la plancha.

 How to use it: A mí me encanta el salmón a la plancha, pero no me gusta el salmón ahumado.
-(I love salmon that has been cooked on a griddle, but I don’t like smoked salmon.)
+(I love salmon that's been cooked on a griddle, but I don't like smoked salmon.)

 Dining Out in Spain Vocabulary FAQs